-We arrived at the designated meeting spot in the Walker’s Point neighborhood around 6pm on a recent Saturday night.
+We arrived at the designated meeting spot in the Walker’s Point neighborhood around 6 pm on a recent Saturday night.
 We were with 12 people total on the bus, none of which we knew before the tour.
-Our tour guide, Sarah, gave us the overview of what to expect.
+Our tour guide, Sarah, gave us an overview of what to expect.
 We would go to 4 different Mexican restaurants in Milwaukee and taste the house specialty taco.
-And partake in a tequila based drink.
-Costs for the different tours does vary.
+And partake in a tequila-based drink.
+Costs for the different tours do vary.
 We paid $65/person for this tour.
-This includes transportation on the bus to all stops, all food and drinks and a guided tour by a knowledgeable guide.
+This includes transportation on the bus to all stops, all food and drinks, and a guided tour by a knowledgeable guide.
 No need for cash, the tour company pays the restaurant and tips the staff.
 So off we went.

 First up, El Jalapeno, 2106 W National Ave, Milwaukee, WI 53204. (https://www.facebook.com/El-Jalapeno-653911411322762/)

 At El jalapeno, we were served Chicken Sope and a lime green margarita, along with chips & salsa.

 Sope is a thick hand-made corn tortilla fried and topped with chicken, beans, lettuce, tomatoes, cheese, and sour cream.
 It was served with a very green margarita.
 All were tasty and well presented.